kirbaintkirb/worldbuilding-obsidian/src/Main.md

 [[Chroma]] is a globalized world.
 With the advent of overseas communication, there is now a complete deluge of information stored across the world.
-Silicon is extracted from the farthest reaches of the [[Pan-Catastrophe Zones|nocturnal seas]], and beneath the blues lies liquid gold that shines chemical rainbow.
+Silicon is extracted from the farthest reaches of the [[Catastrophe Zones|nocturnal seas]], and beneath the blues lies liquid gold that shines chemical rainbow.

 But you don't get to see it.